 - Weight varies from 40 to 70 lbs

-The weight can vary, but trap bars weigh between 40 and 70 pounds.
+The weight can vary, but trap bars often weigh between 40 and 70 pounds.
 The trap bar’s design has also changed over the years.
-Recently, open trap bars have been created, which leave one side of the hexagon shape completely open, allowing for the athlete to easily step into the center of the bar.
+Recently, open trap bars have been created, which leave one side of the hexagon profile completely open, allowing for the athlete to easily step into the center of the bar.
 Additionally, the bar can be propped up on one side to easily load or unload the weight from the bar.

 Safety Squat Bar